Safeguarding is everyone's responsibility

-Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
-We will ensure that our concerns about our students are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.
+When there are concerns for a child’s welfare we may need to share information and work in partnership with other agencies.
+We will ensure concerns are discussed with parents/carers first unless we have reason to believe that by doing so would be contrary to the child’s welfare.

 What to do if you are worried about a child or young person

-The Devon Safeguarding Children’s Board provides lots of useful information about keeping children safe and also guidance on what to do if you are worried about a child or young person.
+The Devon Children and Families Partnership provides lots of useful information about keeping children safe and also guidance on what to do if you are worried about a child or young person.
 The website is:

 Helpline: 0808 800 5000